5 Ways to Attract Cardinals to a Bird Feeder

 Want to know a secret?
 You don’t even need a bird feeder for Cardinals.
 They’re naturally inclined to eat seed straight from the ground.

-If you’re looking for a neater option, a simple ground feeder (like the one linked below) is an easy (and cheap) option for Cardinals and other birds.
+If you’re looking for a neater option, a simple ground feeder is an easy (and cheap) option for Cardinals and other birds.

 However, there’s a significant downside to this approach.
 Putting seed on the ground is almost certain to attract squirrels, mice, chipmunks, and all sorts of critters.
 If you live in a rural area with a lot of space, this probably isn’t a big concern for you.
 However, for city/suburban bird feeders, you may want to try a different approach…